ajmeese7/spambot/README.md

 and no one (except Discord) will know.
 When you connect to other servers, they will just see your Tatsumaki profile and think you are a massive G.

-Also, just so you don't freak out if this happens to you, Tatsumaki usually doesn't give you XP for every message when spamming like mee6 does.
-Their bot is a little more stingy about distributing experience points.
-Of course, now that I'm publishing this, they may implement stricter measures to prevent granting XP to spammers, but that's a problem for another time.
+mee6 gives out between 15-25 XP once per minute to prevent XP spamming, so you could change the times on the bot to reflect that very easily.
+It's as simple as changing `minTime = Math.ceil(2112)` to `minTime = Math.ceil(60000)` and doing the same to `maxTime`.
+I haven't found any information about how Tatsumaki grants XP, as it is not an open-source bot, but from what I have seen I am assuming that it follows the same principles as mee6.

 Please feel free to modify this in any way you like.
 I just ask that you give credit where credit is due (and leaving a star wouldn't hurt!).
 If you have any problems or suggestions, feel free to open an issue or a pull request, whichever is relevant.
 Just remember that this is intended to be a spambot, not a fully-functional selfbot.
 If you're looking for something that does awesome tricks like animating emojis or searching Google, try [SharpBot](https://github.com/RayzrDev/SharpBot) by [RayzrDev](https://github.com/RayzrDev) or the creatively-named [Discord-Selfbot](https://github.com/appu1232/Discord-Selfbot) (I'm one to talk, right?) by [appu1232](https://github.com/appu1232).

 **Note:** Using a selfbot, especially one that spams servers with messages (like this one), may violate the [Discord terms of service](https://discordapp.com/terms).
 If you use this, your account could be shut down.
 I claim no responsibility if this happens to you.
 You have been warned.